 - 1. Consists of the F5, Inc. Incentive Plan, the F5 Networks, Inc. Assumed Nginx Inc. 2011 Share Plan (the "Assumed Nginx Plan"), the F5 Networks, Inc. Assumed Shape 2011 Stock Plan (the "Assumed Shape Plan"), the F5 Networks, Inc. Assumed Volterra 2017 Stock Plan (the "Assumed Volterra Plan"), and the F5, Inc. Assumed Lilac Cloud 2018 Equity Incentive Plan (the "Assumed Lilac Plan").
 The Company terminated the Assumed Nginx Plan effective October 31, 2019 and no additional shares may be issued from the Assumed Nginx Plan.
-The Company terminated the Assumed Nginx Plan.
-The Company terminated the Assumed Noterra Plan effective October 29, 2021 and no additional shares may be issued from the Assumed Shape Plan.
-The Company terminated the Assumed Volterra Plan effective October 29, 2021 and no additional shares may be issued from the Assumed Lilac Plan effective October 31, 2023 and no additional shares may be issued from the Assumed Lilac Plan. - 2.
-Includes 6,010 shares issuable upon exercise of outstanding options under the Assumed Nginx Plan, 51,144 shares issuable upon exercise of outstanding options under the Assumed Shape Plan, 46,738 shares issuable upon exercise of outstanding options and 47,019 shares issuable upon vesting of outstanding RSUs granted under the Assumed Volterra Plan, 1,936 shares issuable upon exercise of outstanding options under the Assumed Iilac Plan, and 1,603,644 shares issuable upon vesting of outstanding RSUs granted under the F5, Inc. Incentive Plan.
-Also included are performance-based RSU awards reported as outstanding at maximum achievement 200% of the target award. - The weighted-average exercise price does not take into account the shares issuable upon vesting of outstanding RSUs, including performance-based RSU awards, which have no exercise price. - Includes 2,444,575 shares reserved for issuance under the F5, Inc. Employee Stock Purchase Plan (ESPP). - 5.
-Consists of the F5 Networks, Inc. Nginx Acquisition Equity Incentive Plan (the "Nginx Acquisition Plan"), the F5 Networks, Inc. Shape Acquisition Equity Incentive Plan (the "Threat Stack Acquisition Plan"), the F5 Networks, Inc. Threat Stack Acquisition Equity Incentive Plan (the "Threat Stack Acquisition Plan"), the F5 Networks, Inc. Volterra Acquisition Equity Incentive Plan (the "Volterra Acquisition Plan"), the F5 Networks, Inc. Volterra Acquisition Equity Incentive Plan (the "Notera Acquisition Plan"), the F5 Networks, Inc. Volterra Acquisition Equity Incentive Plan (the "Volterra Acquisition Plan"), and the F5, Inc. Lilac Acquisition Equity Incentive Plan (the "Lilac Acquisition Plan").
-The material features of each of these equity compensation" included in our financial statements, "Summary of Significant Accounting Policies Stock-based Compensation" included in our Annual Report to Shareholders on Form 10-K for the year ended September 30, 2023.
-The Company terminated the Traffix 2007 Plan.
-The Company terminated the Nginx Acquisition Plan.
-The Company terminated the Nginx Acquisition Plan.
-The Company terminated the Shape Acquisition Plan effective December 28, 2020 and no additional shares may be issued from the Shape Acquisition Plan.
+The Company terminated the Assumed Shape Plan effective December 28, 2020 and no additional shares may be issued from the Assumed Volterra Plan effective October 29, 2021 and no additional shares may be issued from the Assumed Volterra Plan.
+The Company terminated the Assumed Lilac Plan effective October 31, 2023 and no additional shares may be issued from the Assumed Lilac Plan. - 2.
+Includes 6,010 shares issuable upon exercise of outstanding options under the Assumed Nginx Plan, 51,144 shares issuable upon exercise of outstanding options under the Assumed Shape Plan, 46,738 shares issuable upon exercise of outstanding options and 47,019 shares issuable upon vesting of outstanding RSUs granted under the Assumed Volterra Plan, 1,936 shares issuable upon exercise of outstanding options under the Assumed Lilac Plan, and 1,603,644 shares issuable upon vesting of outstanding RSUs granted under the F5, Inc. Incentive Plan.
+Also included are performance-based RSU awards reported as outstanding at maximum achievement 200% of the target award. - 3.
+The weighted-average exercise price does not take into account the shares issuable upon vesting of outstanding RSUs, including performance-based RSU awards, which have no exercise price. - 4.
+Includes 2,444,575 shares reserved for issuance under the F5, Inc. Employee Stock Purchase Plan (ESPP). - 5.
+Consists of the F5 Networks, Inc. Nginx Acquisition Equity Incentive Plan (the "Nginx Acquisition Plan"), the F5 Networks, Inc. Shape Acquisition Equity Incentive Plan (the "Shape Acquisition Plan"), the F5 Networks, Inc. Threat Stack Acquisition Equity Incentive Plan (the "Threat Stack Acquisition Plan"), the F5 Networks, Inc. Volterra Acquisition Equity Incentive Plan (the "Volterra Acquisition Plan"), and the F5, Inc. Lilac Acquisition Equity Incentive Plan (the "Lilac Acquisition Plan").
+The material features of each of these equity compensation plans are set forth in Note 10 in our financial statements, "Summary of Significant Accounting Policies Stock-based Compensation" included in our Annual Report to Shareholders on Form 10-K for the year ended September 30, 2023.
+The Company terminated the Traffix 2007 Plan effective January 3, 2014 and no additional shares may be issued from the Traffix 2007 Plan.
+The Company terminated the Nginx Acquisition Plan effective October 31, 2019 and no additional shares may be issued from the Shape Acquisition Plan effective December 28, 2020 and no additional shares may be issued from the Shape Acquisition Plan.
 The Company terminated the Threat Stack Acquisition Plan effective January 10, 2022 and no additional shares may be issued from the Threat Stack Acquisition Plan.
 The Company terminated the Volterra Acquisition Plan effective October 29, 2021 and no additional shares may be issued from the Volterra Acquisition Plan.
 The Company terminated the Lilac Acquisition Plan effective October 31, 2023 and no additional shares may be issued from the Lilac Acquisition Plan.